Minnesota Food Charter

 - We are already focused on the health of all Minnesotans.
 Extension’s focus on public value and impact by connecting community needs and University resources matches the food charter’s vision.

 Intentional integration of our work with the Minnesota Food Charter allows us to contribute to a whole system of strategy change.
 This increases our organization's impact in preventing obesity and diet-related chronic disease.
-It supports our goals of diet and lifestyle choices that improve the the health of Minnesotans.
+It supports our goals of diet and lifestyle choices that improve the health of Minnesotans.

 Extension's programmatic response